iyxan23/my-nvim-config/README.md

   - Really quick and easy motion, substitute to `leap.nvim` when I need to jump into lines rather than individual words.

-- `supermaven-inc/supermaven`

-  - A plugin that provides quick autocomplete, like codeium but faster and also free.

 - `kylechui/nvim-surround`

   - Mapped everything `s` to be `,`, e.g. `ys` on normal mode becomes `,`,